ttran569/OverTheWire_Wargames/Bandit/Bandit-03.md

 # Bandit 3
-Bandit 3 command to login to ssh with username: bandit3, password: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx, and port 2220 ->
+Bandit 3 command to login to ssh with username: bandit3 and port 2220 ->

 **ssh -l bandit3 -p 2220 bandit.labs.overthewire.org**